Employee on a Fixed-Term Contract (CDD)

 • Sign the training agreement with SFC-UM and the CERFA EJ20 form with the work-study student

-• Submit the funding application to your OPCO no later than 5 days after the contract’s start date.
-The OPCO has 20 days to issue a compliance notice and decide on financial coverage, then send the contract in digital format to the DREETS office in the location where the contract was signed.
+• Submit the funding application package to your OPCO no later than 5 days after the contract’s start date.
+The OPCO has 20 days to issue a compliance notice and decide whether to cover the costs, then send the contract in digital format to the DREETS office in the location where the contract was signed.
 If no response is received within this timeframe, the OPCO will cover the costs of the contract.

-Note: For candidates who are not nationals of the European Economic Area (EEA), it is the employer’s responsibility to verify the existence of supporting documents (residence permit, work authorization) before the start of the work-study contract.
+Note: For candidates who are not nationals of the European Economic Area (EEA), it is the employer’s responsibility to verify that the required supporting documents (residence permit, work authorization) are in order before the work-study contract begins.